Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Matryoshka Pilot ( )

 As white-box LLMs like LLaMA are pre- and post-trained for general purposes, they may struggle to fulfill the specific tasks required by the controller.
 Additionally, there may be discrepancies between what the controller considers ``good'' guidance and what the generator interprets as ``good'' guidance.
 To this end, the guidance generated by the white-box LLM controller needs further optimization to enhance the performance of the black-box LLM generator.

 \textbf{Supervised Fine-Tuning for Behavior Cloning.} To quickly initialize the controller's policy, we adopt the concept of behavior cloning (BC) from reinforcement learning, which involves learning an initial policy by imitating the actions of an expert agent.
 This is typically achieved through supervised learning on a set of curated instruction-completion pairs for LLMs.
-We leverage the capabilities of more advanced models, such as \texttt{GPT-4}~\citep{gpt-4o}, to generate the desired guidance for the black-box LLMs on a small set of samples.
+We leverage the capabilities of more advanced models, such as \texttt{GPT-3.5}~\citep{schulman2022introducing}, to generate the desired guidance for the black-box LLMs on a \textbf{small set of} samples.
 This data is then used to perform supervised fine-tuning (SFT) on the white-box LLM controller as an initial warm-up step:

 Through this SFT process, the white-box LLM controller begins to acquire the capability to effectively guide the subsequent black-box LLM.
 It can then be utilized to generate high-quality guidance for further optimization steps.
+Alternatively, if the initial white-box controller already demonstrates strong performance, we can directly skip the SFT process.

-\textbf{Direct Guidance Optimization.} By allowing the warmed-up white-box LLM controller to interact with the black-box LLM environment over multiple turns, we can curate a dataset containing both ``good'' and ``bad'' guidance pairs from \method's intermediate generations.
-Following reinforcement learning with human feedback (RLHF)~\citep{bai2022training, ouyang2022training, ziegler2019fine}, we obtain relative feedback by comparing pairs of generated guidance that share the same prompt.
-The preference signal is modeled using the Bradley-Terry model~\citep{bradley1952rank}.
+\textbf{Iterative Preference Pair Collection.} By allowing the warmed-up white-box LLM controller to interact with the black-box LLM environment over multiple turns, we can curate a dataset containing both ``good'' and ``bad'' guidance pairs from \method's intermediate generations.
+However, an imbalance between positive and negative samples may arise, leading to overfitting on simplistic patterns and hindering the self-improvement of the white-box LLM controller.
+To address this issue, we propose an iterative guidance optimization method (Figure~\ref{fig:optimization}) that interleaves data sampling and training steps.
+We begin by initializing the model with parameters $\theta^{(0)}=\theta$ without any prior training and sample an initial dataset $\mathcal{D}^{(0)}$ as introduced in Section~\ref{subsec:method-environment}.
+At the $m$-th iteration, we have the optimized model $\theta^{(m)}$.
+Following STaR~\citep{zelikman2022star}, we enhance the model's generation for the next iteration by bootstrapping the dataset.
+This involves combining the previous datasets with new trajectories $\{\tau_{i,0}^{(m)},\tau_{i,1}^{(m)},\cdots,\tau_{i,K\times T}^{(m)}\}$ generated by the current model $\theta^{(m)}$:

+In the $m$-th iteration, following reinforcement learning with human feedback (RLHF)~\citep{bai2022training, ouyang2022training, ziegler2019fine}, we construct the training dataset $\mathcal{D}^{(m)}$ by sampling positive and negative generated guidance that share the same prompt.

+\textbf{Iterative DPO.} When training the model for the next iteration $\theta^{(m+1)}$, the preference signal is modeled using the Bradley-Terry model~\citep{bradley1952rank}.
 Given an input $x$ and a generated guidance pair $(g^+,g^-)$, the model specifies the probability of $g^+$ being chosen over $g^-$ as:

 where $\sigma(x)=\frac{e^x}{(e^x+1)}$ is the logistic function.
 This formulation allows us to access sequence-level preferences to optimize the intermediate guidance generated by the white-box LLM controller.
 Following~\cite{rafailov2024direct}, we establish a connection between the white-box LLM controller and its associated optimal policy.
 Specifically, we consider the following KL-regularized planning problem with respect to a reference policy $\pi_{\text{ref}}$: